 A la Ronde lies just north of Exmouth, approximately half an hour’s drive from Sandays.
 A la Ronde is a unique 16 sided house built in 1795 and altered during the Victorian period.
 The use of space is ingenious and unusual.

 Bradley in Newton Abbott is approximately 25 minutes from Sandays.
 Bradley is a fascinating medieval manor house set in a green haven of riverside meadows and woodland, only 5 mins from the centre of town.
 The National Trust draw attention to Art Nouveau textiles and pre-Raphaelite drawings.

-Killerton in Broadclyst lies north east of Exeter, approximately 35 minutes drive from Sandays.
-At 6,400 acres it is one of Devon’s great estates with extensive grounds to explore and a programme of events for visitors.
-There is currently a problem with a leaky roof and during most of 2017 only the ground floor of the house will be open while repair is underway.
+Killerton in Broadclyst lies north east of Exeter, approximately 40 minutes drive from Sandays.
+At 6,400 acres it is one of Devon’s great estates with extensive grounds to explore and a full programme of events for visitors, including a monthly farmers market.

 Castle Drogo in Drewsteignton is an approximately 45 minute drive from Sandays.
 The last castle to be built in England this remarkable 20th century fortress holds fascinating 1930’s gadgetry and modern day green technology.
-The National Trust is appealing for help to preserve Castle Drogo and a huge six year restoration project is now over halfway complete.
-The Castle remains open to visitors with much to see and do, and special visits are possible to look in detail at the building work.
+The last six years has seen a huge restoration project, due to be completed by the end of 2018.
+The Castle has remained open to visitors throughout, with much to see and do, and “meet the builder days” to look in detail at the building work.

-A visit to this National Trust property could be combined with a trip to the nearby Stone Lane Gardens Arboretum and Sculptures (registered charity, not NT), or other parts of Dartmoor
+Other options from here are to venture further onto Dartmoor, or a trip to the nearby Stone Lane Gardens Arboretum and Sculptures (registered charity, not NT).